pquiring/javaforce/projects/jfsocks/readme.txt

 SOCKS4/4a/5 Server
 ==================

-Socks4/4a/5 server with a sample client that redirects a local port thru the SOCKS server.
+Socks4/4a/5 server with SSL Support.
-Supports making server secure with SSL.
+Includes a sample client that redirects a local port thru the SOCKS server to a remote host/port.
 Great for connecting to insecure services behind a firewall (such as RDP).

 Supports: